wtfd-tech/wtfd/README.md

 ## Development notes

-To make working with the Javascirpt easier, you can do
+To make working with the TypeScript easier, you can do

 ```bash
 npx webpack --config webpack.dev.js -w